 - 2012 Sriram Ventateswaran - Networked Estimation and Communication with Minimalist Models.
 Advisor: U. Madhow

 - 2013 Christopher Mayhew - Hybrid Control for Topologically Constrained Systems.
-Advisor: Andy Teel
+Advisor: Andrew Teel

 - 2014 Rebecca Harvey - Development and Implementation of the Health Monitoring System for the Artificial Pancreas.
 Advisor: Frank Doyle